 I’ve been teaching English in Poland for the last 10 years and I’m extremely satisfied with my decision.
 I couldn’t ask for a job which suits me better – so much so that I got my Master’s degree in linguistics here in Poland.
 I get to talk to people all day, help them, learn all about their lives and opinions.
 I feel like I’m half linguist, half therapist with all details I know about my students.
 Sometimes I think I know my them better than my friends.
 I certainly talk to them more often.

-To do this job, you have to like getting a lot of face time.
+To teach English in Poland, you have to like getting a lot of face time.
 I have something around 7-10 hours a day of face-to-face conversations with any number of people.
 This means no matter what’s going on you have to be charming, entertaining, and funny, even if you’re not in the mood.
 However, most of the time I find that even if I start a lesson in a bad mood, I end it in a good one because I have the pleasure of spending time with rad people.
 My fascination with people only continues to increase as time goes on.

 - Poles are highly educated.
 For this reason, you can have high-level discussions about any topic, making your job more interesting and giving you the chance to learn from your students.